PragerU

-PragerU is an American advocacy group that creates videos and content to promote a conservative viewpoint on various political, economic, and sociological topics.
-It was co-founded in 2009 by Allen Estrin and talk show host Dennis Prager.
+The Prager University Foundation, known as PragerU, is an American 501(c)(3) nonprofit advocacy group and media organization that creates content promoting conservative and capitalist viewpoints on various political, economic, and sociological topics.
+It was co-founded in 2009 by screenwriter Allen Estrin and talk show host Dennis Prager.
+Despite the name including the word "university", it is not an academic institution and does not confer degrees.